avengerpenguin/traditionalmead.uk/content/pages/home.md

 * [French Meads](/french-meads/)
 * [Italian Meads](/italian-meads/)

+## Meaderies and mead producers

+We have also broken down each
+[mead by producer](http://traditionalmead.uk/producers/) if you want to check out old favourites or producers you've not heard of before.

 ## Making Mead

-See our quick stater guide on [making your own mead](/making-mead/)
+See our quick starter guide on [making your own mead](/making-mead/).